asgunzi/Math_proofs_cardboard_paper/README.md

 ![](sumsquares02.jpeg)

-Two of the shapes together, forming a space to the third:
+Two of the shapes together, with the second rotated 90 degrees.
+They let a space to the third shapes:

 ![](sumsquares03.jpeg)

-With the three shapes, we can put them together to see the formula.
+With the three shapes, we can put them together to see the same format as in the instruction.

 ![](sumsquares04.jpeg)

 Another point of view:

 ![](sumsquares05.jpeg)

+Note that there is a "half" of a layer above the rectangular shape.

 It is not easy to visualize a 3D shape in our mind.
 Having the pieces in hand can make the visualization and comprehension of the formula much easier.